Kay-zttang/ML-Course-Notes/README.md

 **Machine Learning**
 * Supervised Learning
-    Using observable pairs of Measurements$x$ and Labels$y$ as (x,y) to build a predictive model on other unknown pairs.
+    Using observable pairs of Measurements x and Labels y as (x,y) to build a predictive model on other unknown pairs.
     - Frame work:
         - Training Examples
         - Model Choosing and Learning Algorithm